Award for equal opportunities and diversity

 Further information about the TOTAL E-QUALITY Deutschland e.
 V. can be found at:

-With over 100,000 students, IU International University of Applied Sciences (IU) is the largest university in Germany.
-The private, state-approved educational institution with its main campus in Erfurt brings together more than 200 bachelor's and master's programmes under one roof, which are offered in German or English.
+With more than 130,000 students, IU International University of Applied Sciences (IU) is the largest university in Germany.
+The private, state-approved educational institution with its main campus in Erfurt brings together more than 250 bachelor's and master's programmes under one roof, which are offered in German or English.
 Students can choose between dual studies, distance learning and myStudies, which combines online and face-to-face events, and design their studies independently with the help of a digitally supported learning environment.
 In addition, IU enables further training and promotes the idea of lifelong learning.
 The aim of the university is to give as many people as possible worldwide access to personalised education.
-IU started operations in 2000 and is now represented in more than 30 German cities.
+IU started operations in 2000 and is now represented in more than 35 German cities.
 It cooperates with over 15,000 companies and actively supports them in the development of their employees.
 The partners include Motel One, VW Financial Services and Deutsche Bahn.
-Further information at: iu-group.com
+Further information at: iu.org.